Prime Minister’s Scholarship for Asia

 1.Individuals on exchange, internship or other independent programmes

-- Tuition fees of Asia institutions only – not NZ fees
+- Tuition fees for institutions in Asia only (if applicable) – not NZ institution fees

 - Brokerage fees of Internship providers

-- Contribution towards living and accommodation costs of $250 for each week actively on programme in Asia (if not covered by the internship brokerage fee)
+- Contribution towards living and accommodation costs of NZ$250 for each week actively on programme in Asia (if not covered by the internship brokerage fee)

 - Medical and travel insurance (mandatory - click here for a list of insurance requirements)